Calculating holiday entitlement for variable-hours employees

 How to calculate holiday entitlement for leave years starting after April 2024

-For annual leave years starting on or after April 2024, the previously outlawed “12.07%” method of accruing holiday entitlement returns as an option to use on irregular hours, zero hours and part-year contracts.
+For annual leave years starting on or after April 2024, the previously outlawed “12.07%” method of accruing holiday entitlement has returned as an option to use on irregular hours, zero hours and part-year contracts.

 Statutory annual leave